Chief Operating Officer, South African Reserve Bank

 She successfully completed the Cambridge Open Banking and Finance for Regulators Online Programme and the Cambridge SupTech Lab Innovation Leaders Programme, through the Cambridge Centre for Alternative Finance, Cambridge Judge Business School.

-Head: Regional Payments African Regions and Remittances Domain Standard Bank Group
+Head of Regional Payments African Regions and Remittances Domain Standard Bank Group

 Johannesburg, South Africa

-Brad Gillis has over 25 years’ experience in payments and financial services.
+Brad Gillis has over 25 years experience in payments and financial services.
 His portfolio covers over 20 countries across Africa.
 He also leads the Remittances Domain for Standard Bank.

-Brad has authored several research articles on payments and transactional banking in South Africa and African markets, and regularly presents at payment and financial services conferences.
+Brad has authored several research articles on payments and transactional banking in South Africa and African markets and regularly presents at payment and financial services conferences.

 Before joining Standard Bank, Brad was CEO of BankservAfrica’s Regulated Business.